-In addition both vessels have three life rafts on the port side and three on the starboard side.
-These rafts can be launched manually or will deploy automatically by hydrostatic release when the ship reaches 12 to 15 feet below the sea surface.
+In addition, both vessels have three life rafts on the port side and three on the starboard side.
+These are contained in the white cylinders pictured above.
+These rafts can be launched manually by ship's crew or will deploy automatically by hydrostatic release when the ship reaches 12 to 15 feet below the sea surface.